verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss.md

 **Note**: In production mode, the `data-meta` is obfuscated.
 Sweet!

 If you hover over the "Hover me" label, it should turn red.
 If you resize your browser window to be narrower than 800px, the "Resize your window" label should turn red.
+The green button is extending Bootstrap's CSS classes using JSS' `composes` property.

 Next section: [09 - Travis, Coveralls, Heroku](09-travis-coveralls-heroku.md#readme)